 The hamlet is close to the boundary of the Cotswolds Area of Outstanding Natural Beauty (AONB).
 Working farms have been converted to residential dwellings with the farmers moving into the countryside.
-Residents are keen to preserve the rural and historic character of the hamlet and they do not wish to see domestic commercial anv or development except for infill.
+Residents are keen to preserve the rural and historic character of the hamlet and they do not wish to see any domestic or commercial development except for infill.